libriscv/godot-sandbox/README.md

 Please see the [documentation for the emulator](https://github.com/libriscv/libriscv) for more information.

 As a final note, the default interpreter mode in _libriscv_ is no slouch, being among the fastest interpreters.
 And will for most games, and in most scenarios be both the slimmest in terms of memory and the fastest in terms of iteration.
-Certain variant operations will call out to Godot in order to get native performance.
+Certain common operations will call out to Godot in order to get native performance.

 ## Contributing